Melissa Bruijn BA (UQ)

 Using tools garnered from her Psychology studies at University and beyond, she embarked upon a roller-coaster ride of reading, researching, and soul-searching that was marked by tears, intense anger, feelings of failure, discovery of strengths, new insights, glimmers of hope…and finally, healing.
 She was supported on this journey by Debby, who shared ideas and information that gave the healing she was experiencing new meaning and depth.

 And then, Melissa’s business skills partnered with Debby’s midwifery instincts and their shared determination that there was a better way for women to experience birth and its aftermath.
 And Birthtalk was born.

 Since then, she has been providing a voice for women traumatized from their births alongside Debby, writing articles for national journals and magazines such as Birth Matters and Down to Birth, and has been interviewed for national radio, newspapers and television programmes on the issues of Birth Trauma.

 Melissa was heavily involved in Birthalk’s seminar “Moving On From a Challenging Birth” in 2006, where she and Debby presented alongside Dr Sarah Buckley and other eminent speakers.
-She is a co-founder of the Caesarean Awareness Network Australia (CANA).
+She is a co-founder of the Caesarean Awareness Network Australia (CANA) and a member of Postpartum Support International.
 She has written articles for Birth Trauma Truths, Birthtalk.org’s blog, and recently co-wrote, with Debby, a chapter about Birth Trauma, in Birth Journeys – a new book sharing a series of women’s stories, with insights from various birth experts.